kenlimmj/dominatrix/README.md

 tells the compiler to use `Miso` for the sans-serif font, and specifies that if a bold weight is to be used, `Miso Bold` is available for that purpose.
 The names `Miso` and `Miso Bold` are the exact names of the font that appear in your system.
 To check this:

-+ Windows: Go to your font directory in `PATH HERE`
++ Windows: Go to your font directory in `C:\Windows\Fonts`
 + OS X: Open Font Book and use the name of the font as it is listed

 If you'd like to define an italics font or the likes thereof, you can do so in a similar fashion.
 Check the fontspec package documentation for more wonders of the modern world.

 So that settles the XeTeX madness.
 If you're using LaTeX, life is a lot more straightforward.
-We use the [fontenc]() package with an option flag of `T1` to enable support for accented characters and Type 1 fonts.
+We use the [fontenc](http://www.ctan.org/pkg/fontenc) package with an option flag of `T1` to enable support for accented characters and Type 1 fonts.
 In simple English, this means a larger font subset and a lower chance that you'll see a weird looking 'corrupted' character, especially if you need cyrillic support.

-We also use [lmodern]() to call the Latin Modern font as a replacement for Computer Modern.
+We also use [lmodern](http://www.tug.dk/FontCatalogue/lmodern/) to call the Latin Modern font as a replacement for Computer Modern.
 Don't mean no disrespect, but Computer Modern was built at a time when screens weren't so pretty (or retina-ify) and there's occasions now where it doesn't work well.
-Latin Modern fixes those problems.
+Latin Modern fixes those problems and provides enhanced metrics.

 #### Switching Fonts